 “Giving back space to the community and ensuring regeneration through culture by providing a place of exchange that bridges the gap between theory and practice through mentoring and vocational experience.”
 Director Hannah Taylor

-Asylum Art Gallery LTD oversee's the gallery but also the artist studios that comprise of 10 artist studios, a photo-studio run by Apex pro media, communal art and philosophy library and creative job centre.
+Asylum Art Gallery LTD oversee's the gallery but also the artist studios that comprise of 10 artist studios, a photo-studio, communal art and philosophy library and creative mentoring space.

 Due to many years of austerity and systemic failings in power structures to give space back to its public, a lack of space to create and a decline in investment in arts and culture, there is now manifest decline in the visual appearance of the city and a lack of services for the community to access and generate new projects.
 To regenerate a city and create a client base for new business, there must be a positive and cultural customer experience created within the city through art and culture, promoting visitors and therefore investment.
 This can be achieved through a common ownership of space and the facilitation of cultural currency.